microsoft/MLOpsTemplate/src/workshop/documents/part_3.md

     4. ```bash
         git push origin yourname-dev
         ```
-        > Note: ```Git status``` shows the files that have been modified.
+        > Note: `git status` shows the files that have been modified.
 It is useful for seeing the latest status of the files, but isn't necessary to commit changes.

     - Check to see if the workflow was properly triggered by going to your github repo and selecting the Actions tab.

-## The CI CD Workflow is Shown Below:
+## The CI CD Workflow is shown below:
 ![pipeline](images/part3cicd.png)

 ## Success criteria